-Have you heard the one about red cars costing more to insure than other cars painted with other colors?
-It's an urban myth that you've probably heard at your office, in your neighborhood or at your school.
+Have you heard the one about red car insurance costing more than insurance for other color cars?
+It’s an urban myth that you’ve probably heard at your office, in your neighborhood or at your school.

 But does this long-standing legend have legs to stand on?
 Or is it a bunch of nonsense?

 Turns out, it’s a little bit of both.

 The idea that a car’s color can affect your insurance rates isn’t always accurate.
 A red car will not be more expensive to insure, despite this being a common belief amongst consumers.
 For the most part a red car will not be more expensive to insure than any other color you choose.

 Though car color usually will not have an impact on your car insurance rates, white, black, blue, and red cars are usually more expensive to purchase across the board as they are very popular colors.
 Popular car colors may be more expensive as the demand for them is higher.

 If you’re wondering “Are red cars more expensive to insure?”
 We have the answer.
 Red cars do cost more to buy, but not necessarily to insure.